 Some whales have more than two stomachs, which allows them to go multiple days without eating.
-The Baird's beaked whale has the most stomachs of any animal in the world, with up to 13 stomach chambers.
+The Baird's whale, one of the beaked whales, has the most stomachs of any animal in the world, with up to 13 stomach chambers.

 Whales do not have any natural predators.
 The only predator they have is the human species.
 There are whale killers that hunt whales down for their hides, meat, and oil.

 During a time in human history called the whaling era, multiple whale species were endangered or on the verge of extinction.
 Fortunately, whale conservation organizations are making efforts to protect these amazing creatures.

 Whales have a long life span ranging from 20 years to 100 years.
 Blue whales can live up to 90 years.
 The Antarctic blue whale lives up to 90 years before dying.